-Some spreadsheets that you work with in Microsoft Excel 2013 will contain an extraordinary amount of columns.
-For example, many of the spreadsheets that I work with in my day job come from online product databases, and it is not uncommon for these sheets to have dozens or hundreds of columns.
+Some spreadsheets that you edit in Microsoft Excel 2013 will contain an extraordinary amount of columns.
+For example, many of the spreadsheets that I create or modify in my day job come from online product databases, and it is not uncommon for these sheets to have dozens or hundreds of columns.

-How to Hide a Row or a Column in Excel 2013
+How to Hide Columns in Excel 2013 (Or Rows)

 The steps below are going to remove a row or column from view in your spreadsheet.
 This data is still actually there, so if you have a formula that is referencing a cell in one of the hidden rows or columns, that formula will not be affected.